Belmont (band): History

 The band first formed in 2014 while band members were still in high school.
 The band was formed by frontman and lead vocalist Taz Johnson, and after a series of early lineup changes, stabilized with guitarist Sam Patt, bassist Alex Wieringa, and drummer Brian Lada.
 Belmont self-released their debut EP titled Vicissitude which was produced by Mat Kerekes of Citizen and his brother.
 In 2016, after solidifying their lineup, Belmont announced their signing to Mutant League Records and released the EP Between You & Me.
 In 2017, Belmont released a music video for a new single "Step Aside".

 The band released their debut studio album, Belmont in August 2018.
-Music videos for the singles "Hollowed Out" and "Hideout".
+Music videos were released for the singles "Hollowed Out" and "Hideout".
 The band toured heavily in support of the release; in 2019, they toured with Senses Fail and The Amity Affliction.
 In early 2020, the band embarked on a North American tour with Sleeping with Sirens, Set It Off, and Point North.
 The band started a tour with Tiny Moving Parts, but a few dates into it, had to cancel it due to the outbreak of the COVID-19 pandemic.
 Once it became clear that it was not a short-term issue, the band instead turned to focus on writing and recording a second studio album instead.
 Their second studio album, Aftermath, was released in 2022, and the band returned to touring in support of it at the same time.

 A third studio album, Liminal, was released on April 12, 2024.
 Johnson said of writing Liminal:

 With the title Liminal, it was a weird time in my life when I was writing this, and I was going through a lot of changes as everyone does.
 I was out of a really long relationship; my mother was going through cancer, and I was dealing with moving across the country.
 There were a lot of moving pieces to my life at that point.
 The definition of liminal is transitional periods and transitional spaces.
 Lyrically, it matches this phase of my life from positives to negatives and it’s just riding that wave between them."

 The track "All Bite" was released as a single from the album.